php-ru/symfony-docs-ru/reference/configuration/web_profiler.rst

 **type**: ``string`` **default**: ``'^/((index|app(_[\w]+)?)\.php/)?_wdt'``

-When the toolbar logs Ajax requests, it matches their URLs against this regular expression.
+When the toolbar logs AJAX requests, it matches their URLs against this regular expression.
 If the URL matches, the request is not displayed in the toolbar.
-This is useful when the application makes lots of Ajax requests or they are heavy and you want to exclude some of them.
+This is useful when the application makes lots of AJAX requests, or if they are heavy and you want to exclude some of them.

 .. _intercept_redirects: